 Organised annually by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, these internships give 10 graduates the opportunity to work on translation and proofreading in Irish.
-Further details of this scheme, known as Scéim Intéirneachta in Institiúidí an Aontais Eorpaigh, can be found via the Department’s
+Further details of this scheme, known as Scéim Intéirneachta in Institiúidí an Aontais Eorpaigh, can be found via the Department’s website

 The Department of Foreign Affairs has a website dedicated to Job Opportunities in the EU.

 EUJobs – Dept. of Foreign Affairs You can subscribe to their mailing list via the website to receive event invitations directly to your inbox.
 They also post regularly to their social media (@EUJobsIreland) with details of upcoming competitions, traineeships and information sessions.

 Other useful resources include European Personnel Selection Office’s (EPSO) website provides details of current jobs opportunities and career profiles in the EU so you can understand what role would fit your skills best..

 European Movement Ireland’s (EMI) jobs list which is updated weekly on their website